person in black jacket and blue denim jeans holding black and white short coated dog

 What I love most about hand feeding is the opportunity it creates to engage with your dog, develop that relationship, and bring value to both of you.

-The best time to start hand feeding for dogs is when they’re puppies, shaping behaviors and fostering a positive relationship with food.
-However, it’s never too late, especially if your dog has behavioral issues.
+The best time to start hand feeding for dogs is when they’re puppies, shaping behaviours and fostering a positive relationship with food.
+However, it’s never too late, especially if your dog has behavioural issues.

 5 Reasons Why We’re Going Back to Hand Feeding